10 types of mould you might find in your home – plus how to get rid of each one

 2. Cladosporium (non-toxic black mould)

-Cladosporium isn’t toxic, so isn’t dangerous to humans, but it can cause allergies or worsen asthma symptoms.
+Cladosporium isn’t considered toxic and is generally not dangerous to healthy individuals, but it can cause allergic reactions or worsen asthma symptoms.

 3. Trichoderma (green mould)

-Trichoderma often appears as fuzzy patches which starts white or yellow and turns green-grey as it matures.
+Trichoderma often appears as fuzzy patches that start out white or yellow and turn green-grey as they mature.

-Where it can be found: It’s most commonly found in forests and soil, but also thrives in paper and wood, in damp and high-humidity areas.
+Where it can be found: It’s most commonly found in forests and soil, but it can also thrive on paper, wood, and textiles in damp, high-humidity areas.
+You can use a hygrometer to check if your humidity levels are normal.

-Health issues: Some species of Trichoderma can produce mycotoxins, but they are generally considered less harmful to human health compared to other mould species.
+Health issues: Some species of Trichoderma can produce mycotoxins, but they are generally considered less harmful to human health than other mould species.

 4. Alternaria (brown/green mould)